Q Crew / Posted 11.13.2012

 Do other developers plan to use the new Stack Exchange for their add-on support?
 And how?

-The Meta Q Crew consists of the talented folks at Q Digital Studio, who happily bring you Meta Q each week.
-We're passionate about all things web.
+The Q Crew consists of the talented folks at Q Digital Studio, who happily bring you essays and insights every week.
+We’re passionate about all things web and digital.
 We love ExpressionEngine.
 And of course, we love you.